clear7458-pixel/clear7458-pixel/README.md

-# A little piece of me
+# A little piece of who I am

 > 「 Before getting to know me 」

-I’m not someone who is always active, constantly talking, or able to respond to every message right away.
+I’m not someone who is always available, constantly talking, or able to respond to every message immediately.

-Sometimes I’m simply quiet.

-Sometimes I disappear for a while, stay in my own little world, listen to music, play games, think about random things, or just enjoy being alone.
+Sometimes I disappear for a while.
+Sometimes I become quiet without saying anything.
+Sometimes I simply don't have the energy to talk, even when nothing bad has happened.

-If I don’t reply immediately, please don’t assume that I’m ignoring you, angry with you, or that you did something wrong.
+If that happens, please don't immediately assume that I am angry with you, ignoring you, or trying to push you away.

 Most of the time, I simply need some time for myself.

-I can be shy and a little awkward when meeting new people, especially when I don’t know someone well yet.
-I might not always know how to start a conversation or keep one going.

-That doesn’t mean I don’t want to talk to you.
+I am naturally a quiet person, especially around people I don't know very well.
+I may seem distant, awkward, or difficult to approach at first, but that doesn't necessarily mean that I dislike you.

-I just need time to become comfortable.
+I usually need time to become comfortable with someone before I can truly open up.

+Once I feel safe and comfortable around someone, I can become much more talkative, playful, caring, and open than I might seem at first.

 ---